Big-name Asia hedge funds raise billions, startups struggle

 Anatole raised about US$100 million for a new long-only fund in two months, said a person with knowledge of the matter.
 Its older US$2 billion flagship fund returned more than 60 per cent in the first eight months while a second fund gained more than 80 per cent.

-New and existing investors committed US$50 million to a new long-only Asia fund started by Zaaba Capital, according to COO Michael Becker.
+New and existing investors committed US$50 million to a new long-only Asia fund started by Zaaba Capital Ltd, according to COO Michael Becker.

 More are in the pipeline.
 CloudAlpha Capital Management, whose fund returned 135 per cent in the first eight months of the year, is starting a new fund that takes more-concentrated long and short bets on global tech stocks.

-"In this current phase, investors will be making fewer investments, initial investment sizes will be smaller and will build slowly," Mr Whitehead said.
+"In this current phase, investors will be making fewer investments, initial investment sizes will be smaller and will build slowly," Sylebra's Mr Whitehead said.
+BLOOMBERG

 BT is now on Telegram!